 You can view the following training videos for more information.
-Clicking an image will open the associated training video in your browser.
+Clicking a link will open the associated training video in your browser.
 All training videos are also accessible in the software via the Help | Training Videos menu and at Tabs3.com/t3video.

-Figure 31, Tabs3 Trust Accounting Integration Video
+- Tabs3 Trust Accounting Integration Video

-Figure 32, Progress Billing Video
+- Progress Billing Video

-Figure 33, Using Client Funds Video
+- Using Client Funds Video

-Figure 34, Adding Payments Video
+- Adding Payments Video